unxed/ap/ap.md

      `snippet`) provides a balance between conciseness and robustness.
 For globally unique changes (like adding an import), a `snippet` is sufficient.
-For changes inside common structures (like a return statement inside a function), the `anchor` is crucial for providing unambiguous context.
+For changes inside common structures (like a return statement inside a function), the `anchor` is crucial.